yogesh2i/SpeakX/README.md

 <h3>Project status</h3>

 This project is currently in development.
-Users can filter questions by filters.
+Users can filter questions by question type filters and search questions based on title.
 Functionality to sort by additional parameters is in progress.

 ## Installation and Setup Instructions